Power of Attorney

 • Settling existing legal claims

-How to Get a Power of Attorney in Georgia
+Steps to Obtain a Power of Attorney

 Power of attorney is most often tied to an estate plan once it’s generated, typically to ensure that somebody or an organization is managing financial matters in pivotal times.
 Power of attorney is a particularly useful tool for those who are aging or ill, but it’s also an efficient measure to manage personal matters should you be out of the country for a long time.